CloudSecurityAlliance/Glossary/glossary/R/Replicated Ledger.md

 # Replicated Ledger

-A ledger with one master (authoritative) copy of the data, and many slave (nonauthoritative) copies.
+A ledger with one authoritative (sometimes referred to as a "master") copy of the data, and many nonauthoritative (sometimes referred to as a "slave") copy.